What Questions Help Students Think About Their Learning?

 by TeachThought Staff

-What’s the big deal about thinking about something that already happened?
+What’s the big deal about thinking about something that has already happened?
 In our ’10 Characteristics Of A Highly-Effective Learning Environment‘, we suggested that learning habits–reflection, for example–were constantly present and modeled.

 9. Learning habits are constantly modeled